jrt324/TrackChange/README.md

 TrackChange will process any POCO class that mark as `TrackingAttribute`.

-All trackable POCOs will be inject to implement `ITrackable` iterface , you can copy follow code in your project
+All trackable POCOs will be inject to implement `ITrackable` iterface , you can copy follow code in your project any where.

 ```csharp
 public class TrackingAttribute : Attribute